-Soriatane is a prescription medication approved by the Food and Drug Administration (FDA) in 1996 for the treatment of severe psoriasis in adults 18 and older.
+Soriatane is a prescription medication approved by the U.S. Food and Drug Administration (FDA) in 1996 for the treatment of severe psoriasis in adults.
 Soriatane is prescribed for all types of psoriasis.
-Soriatane is also known by its drug name, Acitretin.
+Soriatane is also known by its drug name, acitretin.

 Soriatane should not be used by people who have severe liver or kidney dysfunction, high triglyceride levels, or are hypersensitive to retinoids.
 Soriatane should be used with caution in people who have a family history of diabetes, obesity, or alcoholism.
 Soriatane is not appropriate for women who are pregnant, may become pregnant within the next few years, or are breastfeeding.

 Soriatane is a synthetic retinoid, a derivative of vitamin A. Soriatane is believed to work in cases of psoriasis by slowing the growth rate of cells.

 Soriatane is taken orally as a capsule once a day with your largest meal.
 Take Soriatane at the same time each day.

 Women of reproductive age should use two methods of birth control starting one month before beginning Soriatane, while taking Soriatane, and for three years after stopping the medication.
 Some types of oral birth control are made less effective by Soriatane.
 Women should not drink alcohol while taking Soriatane or for two months after discontinuing the drug.

 While taking Soriatane, avoid tanning beds and excessive sun exposure.
 Do not take supplements containing more than the recommended daily allowance of vitamin A.